bccbass/BenjaminCampbell_T1A3/README.md

     ```
     This command will activate a virtual environment, install the required dependencies and run the program in python.

-    *Note: In some instances the bash permisions may need to be reset to allow execution.
+    *Note: In some instances the bash permissions may need to be reset to allow execution.
 If permissions error occurs run the following commands from the src directory in the terminal window*
     ```bash
     chmod +x ./yahtzee.sh